 As part of an investigation, we may hold private or public examinations (hearings) to gather further information.
 This includes summoning witnesses to answer questions.
 An examination is not a trial and cannot determine guilt or innocence.

 Examinations are generally presided over by our Commissioner or Deputy Commissioners.
 However, an examiner with limited powers may be appointed.

-See Information for witnesses for an outline of what to expect, what's required of witnesses and welfare support available.
+See information for witnesses for an outline of what to expect, what's required of witnesses and the welfare support that may be available.